Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon HD 6750, which makes use of a 40 nm design.
-AMD has clocked the core frequency at 725 MHz.
-The GDDR5 memory works at a frequency of 1000 MHz on this specific card.
-It features 720 SPUs as well as 36 Texture Address Units and 16 Rasterization Operator Units.
+Compare all that to the Radeon HD 6750, which uses a 40 nm design.
+AMD has set the core frequency at 725 MHz.
+The GDDR5 memory runs at a speed of 1000 MHz on this specific card.
+It features 720 SPUs along with 36 TAUs and 16 Rasterization Operator Units.

 Display Graphs